QVHighlights: Detecting Moments and Highlights in Videos via Natural Language Queries: Methods: Moment-DETR

 where $\lambda_{\rm L1}$, $\lambda_{\mathrm{iou}} \in \mathbb{R}$ are hyperparameters balancing the two terms.
 The IoU loss $\mathcal{L}_{\mathrm{iou}}$ here computes 1D temporal IoU instead of 2D box IoU as in~\cite{rezatofighi2019generalized,carion2020end}, but they share the same formulation.

-\textbf{Saliency Loss.} The saliency loss is computed via a hinge loss between two pairs of positive and negative clips.
-The first pair is a high score clip (with index $t_{\rm high}$) and a low score clip ($t_{\rm low}$) within the ground-truth moments.
-The second pair consists of one clip ($t_{\rm in}$) within and one clip ($t_{\rm out}$) outside the ground-truth moments.
+\textbf{Saliency loss.} The saliency loss is computed via a hinge loss between two pairs of positive and negative clips.
+The first pair is a high score clip (with index $t_{\rm high}$) and a low score clip ($t_{\rm low}$) within the ground-truth moments.\footnote{We average the saliency scores from 3 annotators and then choose a pair of high and low score clips.} The second pair consists of one clip ($t_{\rm in}$) within and one clip ($t_{\rm out}$) outside the ground-truth moments.
 This loss is calculated as ($\Delta \in \mathbb{R}$ is the margin):

-\textbf{Overall Loss.} The final loss is defined as a linear combination of the losses introduced above:
+\textbf{Overall loss.} The final loss is defined as a linear combination of the losses introduced above:

 where $\lambda_{\rm saliency}, \lambda_{\rm cls} \in \mathbb{R}$ are hyperparameters for saliency and fore/background classification loss.
 Following~\cite{carion2020end}, we down-weight the log-probability by a factor of 10 for the background class $\background$ to account for class imbalance and apply classification and moment losses to every decoder layer.